 (Dir.
 Chor Yuen AKA Chu Yuan)

 Good luck keeping up with the byzantine plot of this strange two-part affair, especially since it kind of starts in the middle of some probably massive novel by Louis Cha (the Prime blurb lets us know it's also a popular TV serial).
 If you read the whole thing in advance I presume you wouldn't be scratching your head as we whizz past one crazy fight scene after another.
 If not may help to have seen The Battle Wizard first, as it borrows a lot of the same elements, like the hero finding a special oasis halfway down a cliff where he mends his wounds and finds ancient power in eating or drinking the blood of hot red frogs or giant pythons.
-There's aso Hsueh-Erh Wen as a snake-handling venom-loving girl (!), and kung fu manuals that impart instant super power.
-This time we follow a dashing young hero (Tung Shing-Yee) seeking to find out who's behind his foster father going crazy after an evil monk killed his family and sewn seeds of dissent against the Ming clan with all the other kung fu schools.
+There's also Hsueh-Erh Wen as a snake-handling venom-loving girl (!), and kung fu manuals that impart instant super power.
+This time we follow a dashing young hero (Tung Shing-Yee) seeking to find out who's behind his foster father going crazy after an evil monk killed his family and planted seeds of dissent against the Ming clan with all the other kung fu schools.
 The two titular magic blades are--when brought together--possessed of some dynamic magic but really don't figure that prominently.
-Mostly there's poison, antidotes, hair-raising rescues, strange bargains, interrupted weddings and people once thought friends becoming bitter enemies and vice versa.
+Mostly there's poison, journeys to find antidotes, hair-raising rescues, strange bargains, interrupted weddings and people once thought friends becoming bitter enemies and vice versa.

 As with most of these Celestial Shaw Brothers films, one of the unique aspects not often found in western action genre is the prevalence of female led-fighting clans like the Er Mei (the female counterpart to the Shaolin Temple) here given a very strong role in the proceedings.
 At Er Mei they keep their women sharp by forbidding all sexual contact with men, and they take an especially dim view of pregnancy.
 Here the Er Mei clan is led by a rigid white haired old super Buddhist nun with super deadly kung fu schools, who kills the girls who transgress, and eventually passes the reins to the secret love of the leader of the Ming clan, which makes his rival in the other clan super jealous, and around and around.

 The first film flows much better as the focus stays on young Tung-Shin Yee, curing himself from a Buddha's palm wound inflicted on him while a child, growing up under the protection of a renowned pharmacist who tries every cure in the book to keep him alive.
 All this will lead him to the promised land, eating the red frogs, finding the secret manuals, saving and taking over the Ming clan and getting to the bottom of all the grudges that have led to the Ming Clan being unfairly blamed for all sorts of calamitous behavior.
-The result, everyone watches various duels at the Gang Ming Summit showing off what they know, and the good don't kill the losers, that's how you know who's good.
+The result: everyone watches various duels at the Gang Ming Summit showing off what they know, and since the good don't kill the losers, that's how you know who's good.

 At the end, even the villains may well take note of the power of the Amanita Buddha by renouncing their past, shaving their heads and joining the Shaolin monks in humble contemplation.
 Glory to Amitabha.
 I kind of like that kind of ending as it vibes with my own saving through the power of AA.
 Glory to the higher power as you understand it.